jgibbons-cp/quarantine_jira/README.md

         cd quarantine_ticketing
         docker build -t cloudpassage_ticketing .

 If working with Jira, configure your JIRA information in `configs/config.yml`
+If working with ServiceNow configure your ServiceNow instance in service_now_test.py by populating servicenow_instance = ""  For example, if your ServiceNow instance is https://dev13462.service-now.com then set the variable to "dev13462"

 Set these environment variables: